steingod/publishcriosdata/README.md

 Supports snow measurements and automatic weather stations.
 Data is segmented into monthly files for each station.
 An identifier is added to each file using the MET identifier setup.

+GPL v3 or higher license (to be added more formally).